-Thinking about teaching English in Taiwan?
+Thinking about making the move to teach English in Taiwan?
 If not, you should be!
 For years, Taiwan was an underrated and often overlooked teach abroad location, but not anymore.
 With wages comparable to those in Japan and South Korea, and a cost of living closer to what you’d expect in China, Taiwan is a great place to make and save money.
 And, thanks to a government initiative which aims to see Taiwan become a bilingual English-Mandarin Chinese nation by 2030, there has never been a better time to find a teaching job in Taiwan.

 When you’re not teaching English to enthusiastic Taiwanese students, there’s an entire island of epic mountains, national parks, beautiful beaches and skyscraper-studded cities to explore.
 Not to mention the tantalising mix of Chinese, Japanese and Western-influenced cuisine.
 Add in an established, friendly expat community and it’s easy to see why so many TEFL teachers choose to live and work in Taiwan.